Acute Ischemic Stroke

 Your doctor may:

-- ask you or a family member about your risk factors, such as high blood pressure, smoking, heart disease, and a personal or family history of stroke
+- Ask you or your family member about your risk factors, such as high blood pressure, smoking, heart disease, and a personal or family history of stroke.

-- conduct a physical examination to assess your mental alertness and your coordination and balance.
-He or she may check for numbness or weakness in your face, arms, and legs; confusion; and trouble speaking and seeing clearly
+- Conduct a physical examination to assess your mental alertness and your coordination and balance.
+He or she may check for numbness or weakness in your face, arms, and legs; trouble speaking and seeing clearly; and confusion.

 Your doctor may order one or more of the following tests: